iAslamShahbaz/Boston-311/README.md

 To run the analysis, simply download the code.ipynb file and run it in Jupyter notebook.

 Credits
-The project in this repository has been done by Shahbaz, Gauravi, Maria & Haddy.
+This project has been done by Shahbaz, Gauravi, Maria & Haddy.